-Read the 2D plain text dataset in filename into a dataset and return the dataset.
-If the necessary space for the image is larger than minmapsize, don't keep it in the

-RAM, but in a file on the HDD/SSD, see the description under the same name in Section 10.3.6.1 [Generic data container (gal\data\t)], page 313.
+Read the 2D plain text dataset in file (filename) or list of strings (lines) into a dataset and return the dataset.
+If the necessary space for the image is larger than minmapsize, don't keep it in the RAM, but in a file on the HDD/SSD, see the description under the same name in Section 10.3.6.1 [Generic data container (gal_data_t)], page 335.